By Jared Lafitte, Contributing Writer

 It’s called Duck Dynasty.

 If you enjoyed this article, please consider making a tax-deductible donation to Movieguide to help us continue in the work of redeeming Hollywood.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!